OpenWebAdvocacy/website/src/posts/owa-at-the-eu-parliament-dma-working-group.md

 * Phase III – Development: to establish a predictable and reliable timeline for the development phase.
 Apple should develop interoperability solutions that require minor, mild, and significant efforts within 6, 12, or 18 months from the submission of the interoperability request, respectively.

-[This page by Apple](https://developer.apple.com/support/ios-interoperability/) provides the information on how to lodge a request.

-#### Security

 Under the DMA, Apple can attach security measures when it opens up access to a particular feature in order to protect the integrity of the operating system.
 However, these must be justified by Apple and must be objective.
 [This document](https://ec.europa.eu/competition/digital_markets_act/cases/202523/DMA_100204_2073.pdf) has a lot of discussion as to exactly what this means.

 If you are a third-party company or developer that requires functionality that Apple currently reserves for itself in the EU to make your apps or devices better (or possible), then you can follow [this process and make an interop request](https://developer.apple.com/support/ios-interoperability/).
 All of these requests can be done at a non-legal technical level, as just polite technical requests for required functionality.
 Apple is not allowed to ignore these requests and must respond in writing within the above time limits.